GlitchCog/ChatGameFontificator/README.md

   - The Legend of Zelda: Link's Awakening
   - The Legend of Zelda: Ocarina of Time
   - The Legend of Zelda: The Wind Waker
+  - The Legend of Zelda: The Minish Cap
   - Zero Wing